Warblefly/MultimediaTools-mingw-w64/README.md

 3. Install the pre-requisites.
 On Debian 11 running under WSL2, you can do this.

 First, you'll want a more up-to-date version of meson that the distribution provides.
+(Latest Debian 11 doesn't need this.)
 Edit /etc/apt/sources.list and install
 ```
 deb http://deb.debian.org/debian bullseye-backports main contrib non-free